awsdocs/aws-systems-manager-user-guide/doc_source/patch-on-demand.md

 + Whether to scan for missing patches only, or to scan *and* install patches on your instances
 + Which instances to run the operation on

-When the **Patch now** operation runs, it uses the patch baseline that is currently set as the default for the operating system type of your instances\.
+When the **Patch now** operation runs, it determines which patch baseline to use in the same way one is selected for other patching operations\.
+If an instance is associated with a patch group, the patch baseline specified for that group is used\.
+If the instance isn't associated with a patch group, the operation uses the patch baseline that is currently set as the default for the operating system type of the instance\.
 This can be a predefined baseline, or the custom baseline you have set as the default\.
+For more information about patch baseline selection, see [About patch groups](sysman-patch-patchgroups.md)\.

-Options you can specify include choosing when, or whether, to reboot instances after patching, specifying an Amazon Simple Storage Service \(Amazon S3\) bucket to store log data for the patching operation, and running Systems Manager documents \(SSM documents\) as lifecycle hooks during patching\.
+Options you can specify for **Patch now** include choosing when, or whether, to reboot instances after patching, specifying an Amazon Simple Storage Service \(Amazon S3\) bucket to store log data for the patching operation, and running Systems Manager documents \(SSM documents\) as lifecycle hooks during patching\.

 ### Concurrency and error thresholds for 'Patch now'<a name="patch-on-demand-concurrency"></a>